Loading...

 Drag the handle, or use the keyboard arrows.

-A Barre lines is a text-line drawn above a guitar staff to indicate that the passage requires a full or half barre.
+A Barre lines is a drawn above a guitar staff to indicate that the passage requires a full or half barre.
 Symbols such as the following are commonly found in guitar music:

 Full bar (2nd fret):\